jb510/user-links-for-wp-menus/readme.txt

 = Can I restrict the users listed to a particular user role? =

-No, currently this plugin has no options and it shows ALL users regardless of role.
+No, currently this plugin has no options and it shows user of the roles: super admin, administrator, editor, author & contributor.
+It does not list subscribers.

 = Will options be added? =

 Maybe.
-I will at least restrict it to non-subscribers in a future version.

-= When I select multiple users and try to add them to the menu only one gets added, what's going on? =

-I know.
-This will be fixed before Version 1.0
+Let me know what you want.

 == Screenshots ==

-No screen shots
+1. This is what it looks like

 == Changelog ==

+= 0.2 =
+Restricted user query to 'super admin','administrator','editor','author' & 'contributor'.
+No longer includes subscribers.
+Fixed adding multiple users to the menu at once.

 = 0.1 =
 * Initial release.
 Rough but functional.
 Known issues: Only one user link at a time gets added to the menus even if multiple are selected.